Lakshmi, Hindu Goddess of Good Fortune

 Why would anyone worship a Goddess of Misfortune?

-Well, it’s more about appeasing Alakshmi so that she doesn’t bring misfortune into your life.
+So it’s more about appeasing Alakshmi so that she doesn’t bring misfortune into your life.
 One does this by worshipping Lakshmi, living a virtuous life and keeping the house clean.
 However, in worshipping Lakshmi, one’s intentions must be sincere.
 If offerings to her are made from a place of selfishness or greed, big sister Alakshmi will pay you a visit.
 When Lakshmi is depicted with an owl, it serves as a reminder not be foolish or greedy with one’s wealth.
 The owl is also a fierce bird of prey that is able to fend off evil spirits and negative energies, thereby safeguarding Lakshmi's divine energy and power.

 A special talisman is used as an offering to Alakshmi.
 The talisman, known as a nimbu mirchi totka, consists of seven chilis (mirchi) and a lemon (nimbu).
 Alakshmi is said to prefer sour, pungent and spicy flavors so the combination of the chili peppers and lemons is impossible for her to resist.
 Drawn to the citrus-y, peppery fragrance, Alakshmi feasts on the nimbu mirchi and stays outside the shop or house, keeping misfortune at bay.
+Alakshmi is often depicted with crows.
+Having a crow enter one’s home is considered an inauspicious sign, and it's believed that Alakshmi is entering the house.

 As you might expect, Lakshmi is much more popular than her sister, and for this reason, images depicting Lakshmi are comparatively rare.